tc39/proposal-optional-chaining/README.md

 <dd>

-The primary reason is to ensure that `?.` has a consistent semantics in all cases.
-Instead of making calls a special case where we check `typeof foo === 'function'`, we simply check `foo == null` across the board.

-From a usage perspective, one might imagine a library which will call a handler function, e.g. `onChange`, just when the user has provided it.
+Imagine a library which will call a handler function, e.g. `onChange`, just when the user has provided it.
 If the user provides the number `3` instead of a function, the library will likely want to throw and inform the user of their mistaken usage.
 This is exactly what the proposed semantics for `onChange?.()` achieve.

+Moreover, this ensures that `?.` has a consistent meaning in all cases.
+Instead of making calls a special case where we check `typeof foo === 'function'`, we simply check `foo == null` across the board.

 Finally, remember that optional chaining is [not an error-suppression mechanism](#is-this-error-suppression).